Elevate your services with innovative investment strategies that give your employer-sponsored clients a competitive edge.

 The views expressed are those of the investment manager and the comments, opinions and analyses are rendered as at publication date and may change without notice.
 The underlying assumptions and these views are subject to change based on market and other conditions and may differ from other portfolio managers or of the firm as a whole.
 The information provided in this material is not intended as a complete analysis of every material fact regarding any country, region or market.
 There is no assurance that any prediction, projection or forecast on the economy, stock market, bond market or the economic trends of the markets will be realized.
 The value of investments and the income from them can go down as well as up and you may not get back the full amount that you invested.
 Past performance is not necessarily indicative nor a guarantee of future performance.
 All investments involve risks, including possible loss of principal.

 Franklin Templeton does not provide legal or tax advice.
 Retirement plans are complex, and the federal and state laws or regulations on which they are based vary for each type of plan and are subject to change.
-In addition, some products, investment vehicles, and services may not be available or appropriate in all workplace retirement plans.
+In addition, some products, investment vehicles and services may not be available or appropriate in all workplace retirement plans.
 Plan sponsors and plan administrators should consult the advice of legal counsel or a tax professional to address their specific situations.